ashishdalvi/order_mobile_detect/README.md

 FAQ
 ------------
  Q. Where can I see all the orders and the mobile OS related data?
- A. You can find all the data under Store >> Orders >> Mobile Orders.
+ A. You can find all the data under Commerce >> Orders >> Mobile Orders.

 MAINTAINER